bruvellu/cephalic-furrow/3-text/furrow.md

 <!--Germ band extension is required for ectopic folding in vivo-->

 <!--TODO: Re-word this to test if GB is required, MD is secondary observation-->

-To test whether mitotic domains alone are sufficient to induce ectopic buckling *in vivo*, we mechanically blocked the extension of the germ band in cephalic furrow mutants.
-For that, we cauterized a patch of dorsal tissue, attaching it to the vitelline envelope at the onset of gastrulation ({@fig:live-experiments}c).
-When the germ band extension is blocked in *btd* and *eve* mutants, no ectopic folds appear at the head--trunk interface ({@fig:live-experiments}c,d,j (middle), {!@fig:vid-cautlat-eve}, {!@fig:vid-cautdor-eve}, {!@fig:vid-cautdor-btd}).
-Mitotic expansions compress the neighboring non-dividing cells, but no buckling occurs ({@fig:live-experiments}c).
-Cauterized mutant embryos also show less epithelial deformations compared to non-cauterized mutant embryos ({@fig:live-experiments}d,g).
-These experiments reveal that *in vivo*, the local expansions of mitotic domains are insufficient to cause epithelial buckling at the head--trunk interface, and that the germ band extension is required.
-Altogether, the experiments show that, in cephalic furrow mutants, neither mitotic domain nor germ band can promote ectopic folding by themselves.

 # Physical model of folding dynamics